naivary/kubeplate/README.md

 - [] Extensible Design of the Output Destination (s3, local etc.)
 - [] Automatic generation of needed manifests e.g. namespaces, services for deployment etc.
+- [] Possibility to generate multiple manifest from one array e.g. each element = one manifest